 - Beading.
 Also known as Scotia, you lay these triangular or quarter-circular strips right up to the skirting boards before glueing or nailing them.

-- Transition strips.
-These come in various forms — E.g. T-sections for moving between laminate and tile (or two forms of laminate).
-Your choice depends on the materials and any transition peculiarities (e.g. a step or ramp).
+- Transition strips come in various forms, such as T-sections for moving between laminate and tile (or two forms of laminate).
+Your choice depends on the materials and any transition peculiarities (e.g., a step or ramp).

 - Adhesive.
 While beading can be secured using nails, transition strips often require some form of glue or adhesive to fix them in place across heavy-tread areas.